mahamud329/AltDonate/README.md

 ## 🚀 Overview

 Global platforms such as Streamlabs do not support local payment methods commonly used in Bangladesh.
-AltDonate solves this by converting **MFS SMS notifications into instant stream alerts**, allowing viewers to donate بسهولة and streamers to receive support seamlessly.
+AltDonate solves this by converting **MFS SMS notifications into instant stream alerts**, allowing viewers to donate easily and streamers to receive support seamlessly.

 ## ⚡ Key Features